 Javier has a big contribution not only in reviving the old compositions but also in commissioning and premiering dozens of new pieces.

-His debut recording, The Classical Saxophone: A French Love Story, featured original music for saxophone and orchestra from the 19th and 20th Centuries.
-The disc received high praise by industry critics and the public at large.
-The CD was recorded in Paris with l’Orchestre Pasdeloup under the direction of Jean-Pierre Schmitt.
+His debut recording, The Classical Saxophone: A French Love Story, features original music for saxophone and orchestra from the 19th and 20th Centuries.
+The album garnered tremendous acclaim and appreciation from music critics and the public at large.
+Since then there is no looking back.